-VERSION- The current version as the 4 in 4.2.
+VERSION ${-}$ The current version as the 4 in 4.3.

-SUBVERSION ${-}$ The sub-version as the 2 in 4.2.
+SUBVERSION ${-}$ The sub-version as the 3 in 4.3.

-NAME- The name of the program file.
+\mathbf{NAME}{-} The name of the program file.

 - DATE ${-}$ The date of the current run. - CMODULE- The number of the current module. - SHOWINPUT If input listing is on: 1, if off: 0. - EXTRASYMBOLS The current number of extra symbols (see 7.53). - OLDNUMEXTRASYMBOLS- The number of extra symbols before the current optimization started (see chapter 10). - OPTIMMINVAR- The number of the first extra symbol needed for the current optimization (see chapter 10). - OPTIMMAXVAR- The number of the last extra symbol needed for the current optimization (see chapter 10). - OPTIMSCHEME The best Horner scheme found for the current optimization (see chapter 10). - OPTIMVALUE- The number of arithmetic operations in the resulting expression for the current optimization (see chapter 10). - PID- The process identifier (PID) of the running process.
 In PARFORM (18.2), it represents the PID of the master process in order to ensure that all the processes in a job use the same number.
-A recovered session from a checkpoint (4.1) keeps using the PID of the crushed session. - STOPWATCH Same as 'TIMER'. - TIME- The running time till the moment of call in the string format with a decimal point and two digits after the decimal point.
+A recovered session from a checkpoint (4.1) keeps using the PID of the crushed session. - STOPWATCH- Same as 'TIMER'. - SYSTEMERROR- The return value of the last #system3.58 command when invoked with the -e option. - TIME- The running time till the moment of call in the string format with a decimal point and two digits after the decimal point.
 This is the same format as in the statistics. - TIMER- The running time since the last reset in milliseconds.
 Hence, unlike 'time' this value can be used in the preprocessor calculator and in numerical compares in #if instructions.
-See also the #reset (see 3.48) instruction. - NUMACTIVEEXPRS The number of the current active expressions. - ACTIVEEXPRNAMES- The list of the current active expression names separated by commas.
+See also the #reset (see 3.48) instruction. - NUMACTIVEEXPRS The number of the currently active expressions. - ACTIVEEXPRNAMES- The list of the currently active expression names separated by commas.
 This can be passed to #do lvar={...} instruction (3.19) like: